 Factors affecting software development costs

-Now you know what it takes to create a software solution.
-The question is, how much does software development cost?
-The answer is largely determined by these eight factors.
+You can learn more about the basics of software development, like software components and development options, on our blog.
+Now, the question is, how much does software development cost?
+The answer is largely determined by these nine factors.

 - B2C vs. B2B software products